LOST-STATS/lost-stats.github.io/Model_Estimation/GLS/quantile_regression.md

 - While Quantile Regression can be useful in applications where OLS assumptions are not met, it can actually be used to detect heteroskedasticity.
 This makes is a useful tool to ensure this assumption is met for OLS.
 - Several different standard error calculations can be used with this method, however [bootstrapped standard errors](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) are generally the best for complex modeling situations.
 [Clustered standard errors](https://en.wikipedia.org/wiki/Clustered_standard_errors) are also possible by estimating a quantile regression with pooled OLS clustered errors.
-- Quantile regression works with baysnian methods as well.

 # Implementations